Nephasis/hello-world/README.md

 # hello-world
 Tutorial repository

-This is a test edit in order to kniw GitHub better.
+This is a test edit in order to know GitHub better.